Canada's M&A boom fuels hiring spree, higher pay

 To poach talent, banks are adding signing bonuses, extra vacation days, healthcare increases, special programs for mental wellness and home office perks, all tailored to individual requests, Vlaad said.

-TD Securities (TD.TO), Barclays (BARC.L), CIBC World Markets (CM.TO) are the top M&A advisers year to date.
+TD Securities, Barclays, CIBC World Markets are the top M&A advisers year to date.
 All three declined to comment on hiring plans.

-Of the top deals announced this year, Rogers Communications Inc's (RCIb.TO) C$20 billion ($16.2 billion) bid for Shaw Communications Inc (SJRb.TO) and Canadian National's (CNR.TO) bid $33.6 billion offer for Kansas City Southern (KSU.N) are the two biggest. read more
+Of the top deals announced this year, Rogers Communications Inc’s C$20 billion ($16.2 billion) bid for Shaw Communications Inc and Canadian National’s bid $33.6 billion offer for Kansas City Southern are the two biggest.

 Despite the pandemic, five of the top six Canadian banks paid an average of C$3.1 billion ($2.50 billion) in total bonuses last year, up from C$2.9 billion ($2.34 billion) in 2019, an analysis of filings by Reuters showed.